yhyu13/radiance-cascades-demo/README.md

 - CMake 3.25
     - A C++11 (or higher) compiler
-- Raylib 5.5 (provided via CMake if not installed system-wide)
+- Raylib 5.5 (optional)
     - If Raylib is not [installed](https://github.com/raysan5/raylib#build-and-installation) on your machine, CMake will download and build Raylib for you in the build directory.

 This currently builds and runs on macOS, Arch Linux (on X11), and Windows.
 No planned support for Wayland :P

 ## Setup (macOS, Linux)

+After cloning the repo and cd'ing into the repo folder:

 ```bash
 # run the convenience build script